 You can learn more about the PMI-ACP here: https://www.pmi.org/certifications/types/agile-acp

 I also have provided my own tips on how to pass the PMI-ACP exam here: 4 Tips for Passing the PMI-ACP Exam

 - PMI-ACP Exam Prep, Updated Second Edition: A Course in a Book for Passing the PMI Agile Certified Practitioner (PMI-ACP) Exam

 - PMI-ACP Project Management Institute Agile Certified Practitioner Exam Study Guide

 There are a lot of options for Agile certification and it can be hard to find decent reputable bodies of knowledge in which to further your education.
 Many other certifications may be fine and work for you.

 In addition, there are great certifications available with DAD and SAFe which I did not put on my list.
-I am contemplating getting a DAD certification myself and I am halfway through the DAD book.
+I am contemplating getting a DAD certification myself and I am halfway through the Disciplined Agile Delivery: A Practitioner’s Guide to Agile Software Delivery in the Enterprise (IBM Press).
 These are great sources of information for scaling up Agile.
 I recommend though, starting with more core Agile like I listed above and then move to these other Agile flavors.